SengerM/progressreporting/README.md

 ![Failed](pics/finished_but_failed.png)

-### Example with fast loops
+### Forcing the report

 The process of sending a message to Telegram is relatively slow, it takes about 100-600 milli seconds.
-If you have a loop which takes less time in each iteration, you can do this:
+If you have a loop which takes less time in each iteration you don't want to make your program slower just because of the reporting.
+Thus, by default the ```TelegramProgressReporter``` will report every 10 seconds or more (you can change this time using the argument ```miminum_update_time_seconds```).
+If you want to force the report you can use the ```report``` method:

 ```Python
 from progressreporting.TelegramProgressReporter import TelegramProgressReporter